fitpal/fitpal/README.md

 # fitpal
-A web application that pairs you up with a fitness partner based on fitness interests, availability, and location.
+A web application that pairs you up with a fitness partner based on your fitness interests, availability, and location.